Amplitude recursions with an extra marked point: Genus zero (tree level)

+\Eqn{eqn:KZexample} is of KZ type \cite{Knizhnik:1984nr}.
+Well known from \rcites{Drinfeld:1989st,Drinfeld2}, we provide a brief summary of the relation between the two boundary values $z_3\to 0,1$ in \appref{app:KZassociator}.

-Following the discussion in the previous subsection, let us investigate the vector-valued function $\Selbld(x_3)$ defined in \eqn{eqn:defSeL} satisfying the KZ equation \eqref{eqn:KZexample} and consider its limits when taking the auxiliary point $x_3$ to either zero or one\footnote{The following paragraph is closely related to the original analysis of Selberg integrals in \rcite{Terasoma}, which serves as the prime reference for our investigation and led to the formulation of the amplitude recursion in \rcite{Broedel:2013aza}.}: in other words, we investigate the regularized limits~\eqref{eqn:C0C1def} for $\Selbld(x_3)$
+Let us consider the regularized limits \eqref{eqn:regLimitGenusZero} when taking the auxiliary point $x_3$ to either zero or one in \eqref{eqn:KZexample}\footnote{The following paragraph is closely related to the original analysis of Selberg integrals in \rcite{Terasoma}, which serves as the prime reference for our investigation and led to the formulation of the amplitude recursion in \rcite{Broedel:2013aza}.}:

-\paragraph{Boundary value $\bC^\El_1$:} Let us start by considering the limit $x_3\to x_2=1$, which is depicted in the following figure:
+\textbf{Boundary value $\bC^\El_1$:} Let us start by considering the limit $x_3\to x_2=1$, which is depicted in the following figure: